google/pulito/README.md

 You will be prompted to overwrite `package.json`, select 'yes'.

+Now you will need to run `npm install` since the `package.json` was updated.

+    $ npm install

+You will also need to edit `package.json` to reflect the name of your project, etc. since we just overwrote it, but you can leave that for later if you are just experimenting with pulito.

+Now run:

     $ make serve

 At this point you should be able to visit the running skeleton